 Executive Committee - The Executive Committee is authorized to exercise all functions of the Board of Directors in the intervals between meetings of the Board to the extent delegated by the Board and as permitted by Delaware law.
-The current chairman of the Committee is Mr. Zandman.
+The current Chair of the Committee is Mr. Zandman.

-Nominating and Corporate Governance Committee - The functions of the Nominating and Corporate Governance Committee include identifying individuals qualified to become members of the Board; selecting or recommending that the Board of Directors select the director nominees for the next annual meeting of stockholders; developing and recommending to the Board a set of corporate governance principles for Vishay; overseeing the evaluation of the Board and the management of Vishay; administering Vishay's Related Party Transactions Policy; and performing other related functions specified in the Committee's charter.
-The current chairman of the Committee is Dr. Abraham Ludomirski.
+Nominating and Corporate Governance Committee - The functions of the Nominating and Corporate Governance Committee include identifying individuals qualified to become members of the Board; selecting or recommending that the Board of Directors select the director nominees for the next annual meeting of stockholders; developing and recommending to the Board Executive Officer succession plans; developing and recommending to the Board a set of corporate governance principles for Vishay; overseeing the evaluation of the Board and the management of Vishay; administering Vishay's Related Party Transactions Policy; and performing other related functions specified in the Committee's charter.
+The current Chair of the Committee is Dr. Abraham Ludomirski.

 Audit Committee - The functions of the Audit Committee include overseeing Vishay's accounting and financial reporting processes; overseeing the audits of our consolidated financial statements and the effectiveness of our internal control over financial reporting; assisting the Board in its oversight of the integrity of our financial statements, our compliance with legal and regulatory requirements, the independence and qualifications of our independent registered public accounting firm, and the performance of our internal audit function and independent registered public accounting firm; and performing other related functions specified in the Committee's charter.
 The Audit Committee consists of at least three non-management directors, each of whom satisfies the independence requirements of the rules of the SEC and the governance listing requirements of the NYSE.
-All of the members of the Committee also satisfy the financial literacy requirements of the NYSE and our Board has determined that Mr. Thomas C. Wertheimer, the chairman of the Committee, and Mr. Jeffrey H. Vanneste, qualify as Audit Committee financial experts under the rules of the SEC.
+All of the members of the Committee also satisfy the financial literacy requirements of the NYSE and our Board has determined that Mr. Thomas C. Wertheimer, the retiring Chair of the Committee, and Mr. Jeffrey H. Vanneste, qualify as Audit Committee financial experts under the rules of the SEC.
+Upon Mr. Wertheimer's retirement, Mr. Vanneste will become Chair of the Audit Committee.

 Compensation Committee - The functions of the Compensation Committee include evaluating the performance of the Chief Executive Officer; establishing and approving all compensation for our Executive Officers; making recommendations to the Board with respect to compensation of non-employee directors; making recommendations to the Board with respect to, and administering, our incentive compensation plans and equity based compensation plans; and performing other related functions specified in the Committee's charter.
 The Compensation Committee is authorized, within the limits of the 2007 Stock Incentive Program of Vishay (the "2007 Program"), to determine the individuals who are to receive grants, including stock, stock options, restricted stock and restricted stock units, and the vesting requirements with respect to those grants, and to administer and interpret the plan.
-The current chairman of the Committee is Mr. Timothy Talbert.
+The current Chair of the Committee is Mr. Timothy Talbert.
 Also see "Executive Compensation."

-The chairman of the Compensation Committee presides at the executive sessions of the Board's independent directors.
+The Chair of the Compensation Committee presides at the executive sessions of the Board's independent directors.

-Executive Nominating and Corporate Compensation Committee Governance Committee

-Number of Meetings during 2020
+Executive Nominating and Corporate Compensation Committee(1) Audit Committee Governance Committee Committee Number of Meetings during 2021 - 6 6 4